CJL89/Web-Optimizer/README.md

  - All css has been inlined.
  - Critical CSS has been separated in a different file (critical.css).

+IMAGES:
+ - Compressed all images to make them smaller and faster to load.

 PIZZA JS:
  - Changed some querySelectors to the appropriate getElementsByClassName or getElementById.
+ - Moved the items variable to the bottom of the JS file.

 The function changeSliderLabel() has been optimized.
   - Before the code was not DRY; therefore, it was delaying the browser since repeated functions were taking place.